Where is Shaun Derry now?

-Upon retiring, Derry went straight into coaching and was appointed player-manager of struggling League One side Notts County although he never made an appearance for the club despite being registered.
+Upon retiring from playing, Derry went straight into coaching and was appointed player-manager of struggling League One side Notts County although he never made an appearance for the club despite being registered.

-He had a dream start at County where he secured their League One status by winning six of their remaining nine games but he endured a poor second season and was sacked in March 2015 after a succession of poor results leaving the club on the brink of the relegation places.
+He had a dream start at County where he secured their League One status by winning six of their remaining nine games but he endured a poor second season and was sacked in March 2015 after a succession of poor results left the club on the brink of the relegation places.

-In November 2015 Shaun Derry was back in football management when he was appointed manager of League Two side Cambridge United.
+In November 2015 Derry made a return to football management when he was appointed manager of League Two side Cambridge United.

 After an underwhelming first full season where his team finished in eleventh place, Derry had to endure the start of the 2017/18 season without his top-scorer Luke Berry who was sold to League Two rivals Luton Town.

-Unfortunately after a run of just three wins over 16 games over the winter of 2017/18, Derry left Cambridge by mutual consent in February 2018.
+Unfortunately after a run of just three wins over 16 games over the winter of 2017/18, he left Cambridge by mutual consent in February 2018.